bguisard/davis_app/README.md

 ## Web App

-This repo only contains the web app part of Davis, for the full model please visit Davis main repo (add link)
+This repo contains the web app that serves  Davis, for the full model please visit Davis main [repo](https://github.com/bguisard/davis).

 ## How to install